Table of Contents

 • Ensure gate design meets the requirements for semi-crystalline materials.

-• Run the process with adequate hold pressure times for maximum part weight.
+• Run the process with adequate hold pressure time for maximum part weight.

 • Eject the parts when hot and let them cool outside the mold.